Plouni/smash_wav_to_pcm/Readme.md

 ## How to use
 By default, the script will only download the brstm files.
-If you want to convert automatically the brstm to wav without using `Looping Audio Converter`, you'll have to check the config file to set `auto_convert_brstm_to_pcm` to `true`.
+If you want to convert automatically the brstm to wav without using `Looping Audio Converter`, you have to set `auto_convert_brstm_to_pcm` to `true` in the config file.

 ### Simple Usage
 The easiest way is to simply click the Python scripts.
 They all have different uses: